 Don't miss out on Girl Scout Day at the Capitol!
 You will fulfill the Citizen badge requirements (badge not included), explore your state and country. revel at being an American, learn flag folding, songs and much more!

 Fee: $8 per girl/no fee for adults

 Closing Date: April 8, 2014

-GSCI will be having a banner contest to coincide with Girl Scout Day at the Capitol.
-The troop that creates the winning entry will kick-off the 2014 march in Springfield on Friday, May 2, 2014.
-Second and third place banner entries will take their spots toward the front of the march lineup.
+In 2014, GSCI will be having a banner contest to coincide with Girl Scout Day at the Capitol.
+The troop that creates the winning entry will kick off the 2014 march in Springfield on Friday, May 2!
+Second- and third-place banner entry winners will take their spots toward the front of the lineup.

 GSCI Now Accredited by the Certified Horsemanship Association

 GSCI is proud to announce that our Equestrian Program and Equestrian Center has been accredited by the Certified Horsemanship Association.
 Accreditation means that GSCI voluntarily requested CHA to review our equestrian facilities, program and management to deem it as meeting CHA and equine industry safety and operational standards.
 Additionally, our Equestrian Program Coordinator, Ann Bower, is certified at the highest level of instructor given by CHA in both the Western and English riding disciplines.
 Not only are we proud of this accreditation but GSCI can now host CHA Instructor Certification Clinics at our Equestrian Center.
 The purpose of Certified Horsemanship Association is to promote excellence in safety and education for the benefit of the entire horse industry.
 CHA is also recognized by GSUSA as an accredited horsemanship instructor training organization.

 Exciting changes have been made to our eRegistration system!
 The upgrade to the system is now complete.
 Our eRegistration website is now a new, family-based registration system.
 Our Frequently Asked Questions Guide may assist you with many procedures.

 A few details you should know: